Two Knights Defence: 1.e4 e5 2.Nf3...... 4.Ng5

 History and Notable Players

 It arises from the Italian Game: Two Knights Defense.
-Among the most prolific practitioners on the White side are Enrico Paoli (34 games), Hagen Poetsch (17 games), Nigel D Short (13 games).
-On the Black side, notable exponents include Jiri Jirka (13 games), Arthur Bernard Bisguier (12 games), Alexander G Beliavsky (12 games).
+Among the most prolific White practitioners are Enrico Paoli (34 games), Hagen Poetsch (17 games), Nigel D Short (13 games).
+Black-side regulars include Jiri Jirka (13 games), Arthur Bernard Bisguier (12 games), Alexander G Beliavsky (12 games).

 Main Lines and Variations